Macron says France's Africa military bases to be co-run with Africans | Health

 Macron says France's Africa military bases to be co-run with Africans

-President Emmanuel Macron said France will end its practice of hosting regular military bases in Africa, during a speech ahead of a tour of African countries starting on Wednesday.
+President Emmanuel Macron said on Monday that France will end its practice of hosting regular military bases in Africa, during a speech ahead of a tour of African countries.

+He specified that France would not close its bases but that they would be "Africanised" and turned into "academies" or bases co-run by French and African armies.
+"The bases as they exist now are a heritage from the past," said Macron, who will visit Gabon, Angola, Republic of Congo and Democratic Republic of Congo from Wednesday.

-He said France will instead set up bases or "academies" to be co-run by French and African armies.
-He said there would be a notable fall in French military personnel but an increase in an effort to provide training and equipment.
+He added that there would be a notable fall in French military personnel but an increase in an effort to provide training and equipment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)